 Sex Offender Treatment Program (SOTP)

 The Sex Offender Treatment Program (SOTP), as established by KRS 197.400-197.440 in July of 1986 provides sexual offenders, who are amenable to treatment, with resources to prevent further sexual offenses.
 Luther Luckett Correctional Complex (LLCC) is one of four institutions in Kentucky that offers SOTP.
-Law limits the program at LLCC to capacity of no more than 150 participants at any given time.
+Law limits the program at LLCC to a capacity of no more than 150 participant at any given time.
 Treatment is done in group sessions of no more than 8 to 12 clients per group, meeting for 1 1/2 hours each week.
 Each participant is expected to attend and participate in every session.
 This includes speaking actively as a member of the group, accepting full responsibility for sexually abusive behavior, keeping the confidentiality of all group members and completing all assignments.

 If an inmate wants to apply to SOTP, he needs to:

-Have his CTO send a referral for him, even those individuals who have been seen for the screening interviews held at the Roederer Correctional Complex Assessment Center.
+- Have his CTO send a referral for him, even those individuals who have been seen for the screening interviews held at the Roederer Correctional Complex Assessment Center

 Whenever it becomes necessary for SOTP to maintain a waiting list, the applicants are taken into the program by order of which their referrals are received.